No Mercy (2002): Preliminary matches

-Main event matches

 The fifth match of the event was the Title unification match for Triple H's World Heavyweight Championship and Kane's WWE Intercontinental Championship.
-Midway through the match, Kane performed a back body drop on Triple H and attempted a pinfall attempt on Triple H but Ric Flair ran into the ring and went after Kane.
+Midway through the match, Kane performed a back body drop on Triple H and attempted a pinfall on Triple H but Ric Flair ran into the ring and went after Kane.
 Flair got Kane out of the ring and Triple H went back to fight Kane in the ring.
 The Hurricane then ran down to the ringside area and prevented Flair from interfering in the match.
 This distracted Triple H and he performed a Pedigree on Hurricane.
 Kane performed a powerslam on Triple H for a near-fall.
 Kane attempted a big boot on Triple H but he avoided the move and the referee was knocked down.
 Triple H and Kane fought outside the ring, where Kane chokeslammed Triple H through a broadcast table.
 Flair tried to attack Kane outside the ring but Kane shoved him and took Triple H with him back into the ring to pin him.
 Flair ran into the ring with a sledgehammer and tried to attack Kane with it but Kane grabbed it from Flair and hit him with it.
 After knocking out Flair, Kane focused on Triple H and tried to hit him with it, but Triple H low blowed Kane and took the weapon.
-Triple H attempted to hit Kane with the sledgehammer but Kane avoided the move, delivered a chokeslam to Triple H and attempted to pin him, but the referee was still out.
+Triple H attempted to hit Kane with the sledgehammer but Kane avoided the move, delivered a chokeslam to Triple H, and attempted to pin him, but the referee was still out.
 A new referee came in to make the count, but Flair pulled him out to prevent the pinfall.
 Flair then climbed the top rope to distract Kane but Kane performed a chokeslam on Flair.
 Triple H took advantage and performed a Pedigree on a Kane to retain the World Heavyweight Championship and unify Kane's Intercontinental Championship into the World Heavyweight Championship.